Benjamin-Ortiz/Benjamin-Ortiz/README.md

 </div>

-- 🔭 I’m currently working on my GaymeStop App.
+- 🔭 I’m currently working on a fellowship project.
 - 🌱 I’m learning Mobile App Deployment and Cloud Storage.
 - 💬 Ask me about all things JavaScript, Backend, or React!
 - 👯 I’m looking forward to collaborating on open source projects!